lhbikos/ReC_MultivModel/docs/09_SEM_MeasMod.md

 Structural models include both *measurement* and *structural* portions.
 The **measurement model** has two primary purposes.
 First the measurement model **specifies the latent variables**.
 That is, CFA-like models (i.e., one per latent variable) define each latent variable (i.e., scale score -- but not "scored") by its observed indicators (i.e., survey items).
 Resulting factor loadings indicate the strength of the relationships between the observed items and their latent variable.

 Second, the measurement model allows the researchers to **assess the goodness of model fit**.
 A well-fitting model is required for accurately interpreting the relationships between the latent variables in the structural model.
 Additionally, the fit of the structural model will never surpass that of the measurement model.
 Stated another way -- if the fit of the measurement model is inferior, the structural model is likely to be worse.
+There is at least one exception -- when both the structural and measurement models are just-identified (i.e., fully saturated with zero degrees of freedom) model fit will be identical.

 The specification of the measurement model involves: